Continuous multinomial logistic regression for neural decoding

 TL;DR: We introduce Continuous Multinomial Logistic Regression (CMLR), a Gaussian-process-regularized exponential-family model for scalable and flexible conditional density estimation in continuous neural decoding tasks.

 Abstract: Multinomial logistic regression (MLR) is a classic model for multi-class classification that has been widely used for neural decoding.
-However, MLR requires a finite set of discrete output classes, limiting its applicability to settings with continuous-valued outputs (e.g., time, orientation, velocity, or spatial position).
-To address this limitation, we propose Continuous Multinomial Logistic Regression (CMLR), a generalization of MLR to continuous output spaces.
-CMLR defines a novel exponential-family model for conditional density estimation (CDE), mapping neural population activity to a full probability density over external covariates.
+However, MLR requires a finite set of discrete output classes, limiting its applicability to settings with continuous-valued outputs (e.g., time, orientation, velocity, or spatial position), which are common in neuroscience settings.
+To address this limitation, we propose Continuous Multinomial Logistic Regression (CMLR), a generalization of logistic regression to continuous output spaces.
+CMLR represents a novel exponential-family model for conditional density estimation (CDE), mapping neural population activity to a full probability density over external covariates.
 It captures the influence of each neuron’s activity on the decoded variable through a smooth, interpretable tuning function, regularized by a Gaussian process prior.
-The resulting nonparametric decoding model flexibly captures a wide variety of conditional densities, including multimodal, asymmetric, and circular distributions.
-We apply CMLR to large-scale datasets from mouse and monkey primary visual cortex, mouse hippocampus, and monkey motor cortex, and show that it consistently outperforms a wide variety of other decoding methods, including deep neural networks (DNNs), XGBoost, and FlexCode.
-It also outperforms correlation-blind models such as Naive Bayes, highlighting the importance of correlations for accurate neural decoding.
-The CMLR model provides a scalable, flexible, and interpretable method for decoding responses from diverse brain regions.
+The resulting nonparametric decoding model flexibly captures asymmetric and multimodal densities, and accommodates both linear and circular variables.
+To illustrate the performance of CMLR, we applied it to large-scale datasets from mouse and monkey visual cortex, mouse hippocampus, and monkey motor cortex, where it generally outperformed a wide variety of other decoding methods, including deep neural networks (DNNs), XGBoost, and FlexCode.
+It also outperformed a closely-related correlation-blind decoder, highlighting the importance of correlations for accurate neural decoding.
+The CMLR model provides a scalable, flexible, and interpretable method for decoding continuous variables from diverse brain regions.

 Supplementary Material: zip